IfanClarke1/SOC-Wazuh-Lab/README.md

 One consideration I noted: the 60-second window is well-suited for detecting fast, automated brute force (as Hydra produces), but a lower-velocity attack would evade this rule.
 A production environment would layer this with additional rules and policies.

+*SOC Handover Notes*
+At 18:00, Wazuh generated a high-severity alert for repeated failed authentication against the Windows 11 host.
+Investigation of the underlying Windows Event logs confirmed a brute force attack.
+A total of 5 failed logon attempts (Event ID 4625) were recorded over approximately 45 seconds, consistent with automated tooling.

+Recommended Actions: Implement or edit accoun lockout policy, reset credentials for the targeted account.

 **Key Takeaways**